Armboth Fell: Summit

 A small rock outcrop forms the summit, complete with a cairn.
 A further knoll to the northeast is of similar altitude.
 Much of the fell, particularly towards the main watershed, is very wet underfoot and the heather makes progress even more laborious.
 There are views east to the Helvellyn range and westward over the main ridge to the higher fells where a great sweep from Grisedale Pike to Bowfell can be seen.
 Fisher Crag presents a better viewpoint for Thirlmere.

 Ascents

 To quote Wainwright "walkers of a contrary turn of mind will summarily reject the advice to leave Armboth Fell well alone, and may indeed be strengthened in their determination to climb it."

 From the public car park at Armboth a track can be followed up the south bank of Fisher Gill.
 This leads into the trees, emerging behind Fisher Crag.
 From here on there is no path.

 Launchy Gill does not provide access to the open fell, the forest fence being a substantial barrier, but from further south at the Dob Gill car park the bridleway to Watendlath can be used to gain the main ridge between Ullscarf and High Tove, before striking north to the summit.

+Protected Area

+Armboth Fells was designated as a Site of Special Scientific Interest (SSSI) in 1986 because of the high altitude woodland present that includes birch and hazel within the 2347.28 ha site.
+Part of the land area designated as Armboth Fells SSSI is owned by United Utilities and part is owned by the National Trust.
+Cumbria Wildlife Trust has been involved in peatland restoration within this protected area.